 B.1.5.2 UE supports other A-GNSSs

 In the case of test cases in clause 6 (UE supports other GNSSs), the satellite constellation shall consist of 24 satellites for GLONASS; 27 satellites for GPS, Modernized GPS and Galileo; 3 satellites for QZSS; 2 satellites for SBAS and 35 satellites for BDS (5 GEO, 27 MEO, 3 IGSO).
 Almanac assistance data shall be available for all these satellites.
 At least 7 of the satellites per GPS, Modernized GPS, Galileo, GLONASS and BDS constellation shall be visible to the UE (that is, above 15 degrees elevation with respect to the UE).
 At least 1 of the satellites for QZSS shall be within 15 degrees of zenith; and at least 1 of the satellites for SBAS shall be visible to the UE.
 For BDS with reference location in Asia, at least 1 of the visible satellites shall be a GEO (above 15 degrees elevation with respect to the UE).
 All other satellite specific assistance data shall be available for all visible satellites.
-In each test, signals are generated for only 6 satellites (or 7 if SBAS is included).
+In each test, signals are generated for only 6 satellites for single constellation and dual constellation and 7 satellites for tripple constellation (or one additional satellite if SBAS is included).
 The HDOP for the test shall be calculated using these satellites.
 The simulated satellites for GPS, Modernized GPS, Galileo, GLONASS and BDS shall be selected from the visible satellites for each constellation consistent with achieving the required HDOP for the test.
 For BDS with reference location in Asia, 1 of the simulated satellites shall be a GEO.

 NOTE: Currently up to 30 BDS satellites (maximum 22 MEO) can be supported.